cloud-gov/cg-site/content/apps/managed-services.md

 	% cf bind-service APPLICATION INSTANCE_NAME

-Use `cf env APPLICATION` to to display the application environment variables including `VCAP_SERVICES` which holds information for each bound service.
+Use `cf env APPLICATION` to display the application environment variables including `VCAP_SERVICES` which holds information for each bound service.

 **Output:**